 Hi, I’m Nancy.

-I’ve spent over a decade in healthcare, designing solutions to improve patient care.
+I’ve spent 10+ years in healthcare, designing solutions to improve patient and provider experiences.
 I thought I knew the system.

 Moms deserve better.

-I’m working to redefine the experience for new moms.
-Whole-person care—physical, mental, and emotional—should be the standard, not a luxury.
+I’m working to redefine the experience for new moms—because whole-person care (physical, mental, emotional) should be the standard, not a privilege.

-I’m here to help build a system that truly cares for new moms, so they can feel empowered during this life-changing transition.
+Let’s build a system that truly cares for new moms, so they feel supported, prepared, and empowered during this life-changing transition.

 My values.